kungtalon/recstar/README.md

-# Some implementations of basic recommendation system methods
+# Some implementations of common recommendation system methods

 **Retrieval Process** (Also Recall Process):